Hyundai Kona Hybrid reliability & safety

 Hyundai Kona Hybrid reliability & problems

-The Kona Hybrid is too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it will be anything other than a reliable car.
-There are no known issues affecting the petrol versions of the car and the Kona Electric, so the same is likely to be true for the Hybrid model as well.
+The Kona Hybrid is too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it'll be anything other than a reliable car.
+There are no known issues affecting the petrol versions of the car and the Kona Electric, so the same is likely to be true for the Hybrid.

-Hyundai finished 22nd in the 2019 Driver Power survey of the UK’s best manufacturers, falling from the 15th place is achieved the year before.
+Hyundai finished 22nd in our sister title Auto Express' 2019 Driver Power survey of the UK’s best manufacturers, falling from the 15th place is achieved the year before.
 This suggests that the company needs to up its overall performance in the eyes of British buyers.

-No versions of the Hyundai Kona received enough responses to make it onto the Driver Power survey’s list of the best cars to own in 2019.
+No versions of the Kona received enough responses to make it onto the survey’s list of the best cars to own in 2019.
 However, its rival – the Kia Niro – registered a strong 10th-place finish, indicating that the Kona Hybrid will face strong competition for sales.